na5imuzzaman/B33-Demo-Search-Engine/README.md

 ## Importent Note

 1. If your search result shows ***"Oops!
 Something went wrong"***, Don't worry.
 It is designed to work that way.
 Because I don't implement any search engine in the Backend.
-2. Though this a responsive website, Some feature will not available on small screen devices.
+2. Though this a responsive website, Some features will not available on small screen devices.